Resources

-Come along to our weekly Enviro Collective meetings to find out about all the opportunities, campaigns, events, and initiatives we have coming up!
+Come along to our Enviro Collective meetings to find out about all the opportunities, campaigns, events, and initiatives we have coming up, and to be a part of the decision-making and behind-the-scenes processes, planning, and strategy!

-Check out our Facebook page for events and regular updates on how to get involved with the Department.
+Check out our Instagram for events and regular updates on how to get involved with the Department.

-If you want to find out more about how to get involved, you’re always welcome to pop by the Enviro Office on Level 1, Union House.
+If you want to find out more about how to get involved, you’re always welcome to pop by the Enviro Office on Level 3, Building 168.

-The Environment Department isn’t the only environment and social justice-related group on campus, and we’d love to introduce you to the others.
+The Environment Department isn’t the only environment and sustainability-related group on campus, and we’d love to introduce you to the others.
 Not only that, but Melbourne has some awesome groups who deserve your friendship:

 Situated in Victoria’s High Country, the project consists of a number of regular and occasional volunteers dedicated to re-planting habitat for critically endangered native wildlife, the foremost of which is the Regent Honeyeater.
 The Enviro Collective often has weekend road-trips to Benalla to get out of the city and assist with revegetation.